jabolopes/fmark/README.md

         Another subsection with a different title.
 Again, very simple.

 Copy the following text into 'example.style'.
-Again, this file is also available in the 'examples' directory.
+Again, this file is also available in the 'doc/examples' directory.

     Title
     Author